VKudlay/LTV-MeshPoseTransfer/README.md

   - This is where we got the starter ARKit + Fcl model to transfer from
 - [GitHub - kugelrund/mesh_segmentation: A python addon for mesh segmentation in blender using spectral clustering methods](https://github.com/kugelrund/mesh_segmentation)
   - Starter code for segmentation routine (had to build upon it to support blender incorporation and vertex-based graph stuff)
 - On my end, I used ChatGPT as a productivity tool.
+Overall boosted productivity but didn't intrude on the spirit of the assignment.
-  - Was especially helpful for blender-related boilerplate and refactoring.
+  - Was especially helpful for blender-related boilerplate and minor/overall refactoring.
-  - Wasn't very helpful for model tuning and math debugging.
+  - Wasn't very helpful (yet) for model tuning and math/theory debugging.
+Also required a lot of debugging in general.